1. Which do I need: an ebook, a printed book with CD, or a printed book with streaming audio?

 Although the distinction quickly breaks down, I and my fellow North American dialect coaches find it useful to talk about English-language dialects in contrast with foreign-language accents.
 Though my British colleagues and the linguistic community use the terms differently, we find it useful to emphasize the difference between native speakers, who are speaking their dialect, and people for whom English is not their first language, who are speaking English in the accent of their first language.

-If you live in the United States, your book will be shipped priority mail, to arrive in 2-3 days to most locations.
-(Hawaii and Alaska sometimes take 4 days.)
-If you prefer express delivery (overnight), that is available for a higher price.
-For international customers, priority mail international takes up to 10 days while express mail international take 3-5 days.
+If you live in the United States, your book will be shipped priority mail, to arrive in 2-4 business days to most locations.
+(Hawaii and Alaska sometimes take 5 days.)
+If you prefer express delivery (1-2 business days), that is available for a higher price.
+For international customers, priority mail international usually takes 6-12 business days while express mail international usually takes 3-6 business days.
 If you need the material right away, please consider purchasing an ebook, which you receive immediately – and don’t have to pay shipping for!
 If you have purchased Paul’s materials on Amazon, you may experience a slightly longer delivery time, especially if you live outside the United States.
 (Although we do ship to all international destinations, customers in non-U.S. locations may find it quicker and more cost effective to purchase from a bookstore or website in their own country.
 See Bookstores for more details.)

 Yes.
-While Paul offers printed materials and ebooks in his 25 standard accents and dialects, he is available for coaching in any other accent or dialect.
-He may even be able to create a custom-made CD just for you, in the dialect or accent you want.
-And if you’re performing in a well-known play or musical, Paul may already have an instructional CD of your role.
-See CDs for Plays/Musicals for details.
+While Paul offers printed materials and ebooks in his 27 standard accents and dialects, he is available for coaching in any other accent or dialect.
+He may even be able to create a custom-made recording just for you, in the dialect or accent you want.
+And if you’re performing in a well-known play or musical, Paul may already have audio instruction for your role.
+See Dialect Recordings for Plays/Musicals for details.
 And please e-mail Paul for more information.

 Absolutely not.
 The vast majority of Paul’s clients don’t have any familiarity with phonetics.
 While a knowledge of phonetics will enhance your experience of Paul’s materials, it is not necessary to know IPA.